argoproj/argo-events/docs/metrics.md

 Following metrics are considered as
 [Golden Signals](https://sre.google/sre-book/monitoring-distributed-systems/#xref_monitoring_golden-signals)
-of monitoring your applictions running with Argo Events.
+of monitoring your applications running with Argo Events.

 - Latency